-New York Governor Mario Cuomo proudly signed New York’s Reproductive Health Act on the 46th anniversary of Roe v.
+New York Governor Andrew Cuomo proudly signed New York’s Reproductive Health Act on the 46th anniversary of Roe v.
 Wade.
 It allows legalized killing of the unborn child up to the day of birth, with no restrictions of any kind.
 He also ordered the One World Trade Center building to be lit in pink, perhaps to celebrate all the girls that will now be aborted in the name of “reproductive freedom.”
 Perhaps he could have chosen both pink and blue to drive this point further home.

 Deborah Piroch, Director of PR for HLI said that: “Make no mistake, women will die as a result of this law.
 As a woman and the daughter of an internist with a subspecialty in cardiology, may I ask where the feminist lobby is now?
 There are already deaths every year from legal abortions at the hands of medical doctors, and New York now permits non-physicians to do this procedure?
 Every state has an obligation to honor and protect both women and the unborn.
 Abortion is not now nor will it ever be a ‘right.’
 As it stands now, eight months after your baby’s heart begins to beat, it can be stopped in a dirty New York Planned Parenthood Clinic for the most trivial of reasons, since the term “health” includes social and economic reasons such as embarrassment or a desire to continue an education.
 We should all be outraged.”